-PSAT: Approximately 50% of students in 11th grade choose to take the PSAT exam annually, with two to four students recognized each year as Commended Students or National Merit Scholars.
+PSAT: Approximately 50% of students in the class of 2019 chose to take the PSAT exam as 11th graders, with two to four students recognized each year as Commended Students or National Merit Scholars.

 SAT: Totino-Grace does not provide an average SAT score due to the small number of students choosing to take the SAT.

 Totino-Grace provides a full slate of co-curricular athletics and activities, with approximately 95% of students participating in at least one activity annually.
 The school’s athletic programs, academic clubs, and fine arts programs have a statewide reputation for excellence and achievement.
 Totino-Grace is a member of the Northwest Suburban Conference.